Lavender Care: How to Grow Lavender in Pots and Containers

 How To Water Lavender in Pots

-Water lavender with a really generous soak, so that excess water trickles from the drainage holes and out the pot’s base.
+I advise you to water your lavender with a really generous soak so that excess water trickles from the drainage holes and out the pot’s base.
 This encourages the roots to grow deeper into the soil to access the moisture which increases the lavender’s resistance to drought.

-If you water lavender too lightly then only the top inch or so of the potting soil becomes moist which causes the roots to grow near the surface and can increase lavender’s vulnerability to drought stress.
+Please do not water lavender too lightly (I see many beginner gardeners make this mistake).
+If you water lavender too lightly, only the top inch or so of the potting soil becomes moist, which causes the roots to grow near the surface and can increase lavender’s vulnerability to drought stress.

-Water with a good soak so that water emerges from the holes in the base of the pot ensures the soil is evenly moist so that the roots can access the moisture they require.
+Water with a good soak so that water emerges from the holes in the pot’s base ensures the soil is evenly moist so that the roots can access the moisture they require.

 How Often to Water Lavender in Pots

-Water established lavenders in pots and containers every 2 weeks in the Spring and Summer with a thorough watering.
-Established potted lavender does not need any additional watering in Fall and Winter.
+I water established lavenders in pots and containers every 2 weeks in the Spring and Summer with a thorough watering.
+My established potted lavender does not need any additional watering in Fall and Winter.
 Water newly planted potted lavenders every week for the first year after planting.

 Lavender in Pots and Containers:How Often to Water Potted Lavender: